 How important is GPA in the job search?

 The truth is that GPA isn’t nearly as important in your job or internship search as you think.
 Companies that hire international students and sponsor h1b aren’t looking for a good GPA.
 They’re looking for experienced students with specific skills.
 Even entry level OPT jobs for students require more than just a GPA.

 I recently ran across this GPA job search question on Quora.
 Below is a modified version of the original question and answer: How important is GPA when it comes to landing an internship in the US as an international student?

 Overall, not very important.
 Employers evaluate you on many different parts.
 GPA is only one of them.
-Below are the other attirbutes employers look for in a candidate.
+Below are the other attributes employers look for in a candidate.

 Employers hire candidates with the skills to do the job.
 Below are the skills you need to show employers to get hired.
 Notice, communication skills are at the top.
-If you’re a 4.0 but can’t tell a company why you’re the best person for the job your GPA doesn’t matter.
+If you have a 4.0 GPA but can’t tell a company why you’re skills qualify you for the job, your GPA doesn’t matter.

 Employers want more than good grades.
 Intelligence has many different signals.
 Here’s Lazlo Bock, former head of hiring at Google, on what they hire for at Google:

 “Four things.”
 He lists them, in order of importance.
 First, “general cognitive ability… Not just raw [intelligence] but the ability to absorb information.”
 Second, “emergent leadership.
 The idea there being that when you see a problem, you step in and try to address it.
 Then you step out when you’re no longer needed.
 That willingness to give up power is really important.”
 The third thing, Bock says, “is cultural fit – we call it ‘Googleyness’ – but it boils down to intellectual humility.”
 He says you don’t have to be nice.
 “Or warm, or fuzzy.
 You just have to be somebody who, when the facts show you’re wrong, can say that.”
 And fourth?
 “Expertise in the job we’re gonna hire you for.”